Dale Cresap's blog

 Add new comment

-daily word - intention of money
+daily word - payoff?

 Dale Cresap's picture